bitjson/bch-vm-limits/readme.md

 Note that hash digest iterations are cumulative across all evaluation stages: unlocking bytecode, locking bytecode, and redeem bytecode (of P2SH evaluations).
 This differs from the behavior of the existing operation limit (A.K.A. `nOpCount`), which resets its count to `0` prior to each evaluation stage.

+#### Density Control Length

+The `Density Control Length` is computed by adding the unlocking bytecode length to the constant `41` – the minimum possible per-input overhead of version `1` and `2` transactions.
+See [Rationale: Selection of Input Length Formula](rationale.md#selection-of-input-length-formula).

 #### Maximum Hashing Density

-For standard transactions, the maximum density is approximately `0.5` hash digest iterations per spending input byte; for block validation, the maximum density is approximately `3.5` hash digest iterations per spending input byte.
+For standard transactions, the maximum density is `0.5` hash digest iterations per [Density Control Length](#density-control-length) byte; for block validation, the maximum density is `3.5` hash digest iterations per [Density Control Length](#density-control-length) byte.
 See [Rationale: Selection of Hashing Limit](rationale.md#selection-of-hashing-limit) and [Rationale: Use of Input-Length Based Densities](rationale.md#use-of-input-length-based-densities).

-Given the spending input's unlocking bytecode length (A.K.A. `scriptSig`), hash digest iteration limits may be calculated with the following C functions:
+Given the spending input's `unlocking_bytecode_length` (A.K.A. `scriptSig` length), hash digest iteration limits (`0.5` and `3.5`, respectively) may be calculated with the following C functions:

 ```c
 int max_standard_iterations (int unlocking_bytecode_length) {